In this article, we want to teach you How To Install WineHQ on Ubuntu 20.04.

 Conclusion

-At this point, you learn to Install WineHQ on Ubuntu 20.04.
+At this point, you have learned to Install WineHQ on Ubuntu 20.04.
+You can use this tool to use Windows programs and software on your Linux server.